calnix/stakingPro/Documentation/ContractExplanations.md

 Creates a new vault for staking with specified fee parameters:

-- nftMultiplier: multiplier factor per nft
+- `nftFeeFactor`: fee factor per nft
-- creationNftsRequired: number of nfts required to create a vault
-- vaultCoolDownDuration: cooldown period of vault before ending permanently
+- `creatorFeeFactor`: fee factor for creator
+- `realmPointsFeeFactor`: fee factor for realm points

-Requires the creator to have the required number of nfts.
+Requires the creator to have the required number of creation NFTs.
+These NFTs are registered on the NFT_REGISTRY contract, and are locked.
-These nfts are locked, and do not count towards rewards calculations.
+They do not count towards rewards calculations.

 ## stakeTokens